With one natural ingredient, it’s easy to remove rust from tools, heavily corroded antiques, and other metal objects.

 I’d been experimenting all winter with using citric acid to clean rust off garden tools that I, in my distractability, tend to leave out in the elements.
 As it turns out, the basic combination of citric acid, water, and time completely removes rust from metal.
 I was pretty thrilled, especially after trying and mostly failing to remove rust from tools with caustic chemicals.
 A common ingredient in canning recipes, citric acid is an organic acid a little stronger than vinegar, depending on the concentration you mix it in.

-2020 Update: I’ve loved reading your feedback on this article and how many of you have found this tutorial useful!
-A lot of the comments have suggested replacing citric acid with vinegar and soaking a little longer, and I wondered it this would work as well, so I recently did some experiments.
-At the bottom, you’ll find a price breakdown (spoiler: there’s a clear winner) and some important safety information on using alternative household chemicals other than the very safe one described in this tutorial below.
+2022 Update: I’ve loved reading your feedback on this article and how many of you have found this tutorial useful!
+Man of the comments have suggested replacing citric acid with vinegar and soaking a little longer, but my tests showed it doesn’t actually work as well, and costs quite a bit more.

 Supplies You’ll Need for No Scrub Rust Removal:

 - A bucket or plastic container large enough to hold your rusted object(s)

 - Very hot water

 - A surface treatment for raw metal.
 Oil or clear coat varnish works.

 - Pure Citric Acid – You can buy this wherever canning supplies are sold, however, the pricing on citric acid sold for canning includes a huge markup.
 As of spring 2021, Ball brand citric acid is priced over $1/ounce but a 5 lb bag of food-grade Citric Acid is 25¢/ounce.

 - (For products that can’t be soaked, check out Bar Keeper’s Friend Soft Cleanser)